cbg-ethz/oncotree2vec/README.md

 - \*loss_values.png (plot of the residual function for the whole training)
 - \*other_scores.png (minimum and maximum cosine distance scores and silhouette score for the clusters obtained using a cutoff set through the `--heatmap_contrast_threshold` argument).

-<p align="justify">For large datasets generating the heatmap can take a considerably long time, therefore the user can choose to skip the heatmap generation using the `--no_generate_heatmaps argument`.</p>
+<p align="justify">For large datasets generating the heatmap can take a considerably long time, therefore the user can choose to skip the heatmap generation using the <code>--no_generate_heatmaps argument</code>.</p>

-<p align="justify">The additional plots generated at the end of the training (*\*loss_values.png* and *\*other_scores.png*) can help the user choose the optimal cutoff number of iterations at which the training reaches convergence by tracking the steadiness of the residual function (in *\*loss_values.png*) and the minimum and maximum cosine distance between the learned embeddings (a successfull training should learn embeddings that have a good coverage over the embedding space), as well as the silhouette score that indicates the cluser separation using a fixed threshold for the hierarchical clusterig (default threshold is 0.5).</p>
+<p align="justify">The additional plots generated at the end of the training (<i>*loss_values.png</i> and <i>*other_scores.png</i>) can help the user choose the optimal cutoff number of iterations at which the training reaches convergence by tracking the steadiness of the residual function (in <i>loss_values.png</i>) and the minimum and maximum cosine distance between the learned embeddings (a successfull training should learn embeddings that have a good coverage over the embedding space), as well as the silhouette score that indicates the cluser separation using a fixed threshold for the hierarchical clusterig (default threshold is 0.5).</p>

 ### Visualize the output tree clusters